RGB-Outl4w/ThePixelsAutoReloaded/README.md

 ![ThePixelsLogo](https://mirror.xyz/_next/image?url=https%3A%2F%2Fimages.mirror-media.xyz%2Fpublication-images%2FmeaTxrGmWq8Yt_3FTIsoH.png&w=3840&q=75)
   **This repository serves as a storage for Javascript scripts that will automatically "Push Pixels" for you.**

+# ⚠️ ATTENTION ⚠️
+Devs have stated that using an autoclicker OR a similar script is not safe!
+This probably means that those are now bannable.
+Use at your own risk.

 ## What this script does:
 * Clicks the button "Push Pixels"
 * When your balance eventually reaches 1000 coins, it buys a double pixel upgrade